Skip to Main Content

 Morning:

-We will check out of our hotel and cover the final miles of our journey in the Douro Valley driving towards Pocinho (approx. 20 min) to catch the train.
-The Douro Railway Line, is one of Portugal's most emblematic railway infrastructures, standing out for its historical and economic importance as well as the unique landscape it traverses.
+We will check out of our hotel and cover the final miles of our journey in the Douro Valley driving by motorcoach towards Pocinho to catch the train.
+The Douro Railway Line, is one of Portugal’s most emblematic railway infrastructures, standing out for its historical and economic importance as well as the unique landscape it traverses.
 The line was conceived in the 19th century with the aim of connecting Porto to the interior of the country, facilitating the transport of people and goods, especially Port wine, produced on the slopes of the Douro Valley.
 Its construction began in 1875, reaching Peso da Régua in 1879 and Pocinho in 1887, overcoming enormous engineering challenges imposed by the rugged terrain and the constant proximity of the Douro River.
 For an hour and a half, we will follow the course of the river, crossing tunnels carved into the rock, metal bridges, and steep slopes covered in terraced vineyards.
 This harmonious integration between engineering and nature has transformed the line into one of the most beautiful railway routes in Europe, located in a region classified as a UNESCO World Heritage Site.
-Upon arrival to Peso da regua in the heart of the Douro region we will disembark and walk to a local restaurant for lunch.
+Upon arrival to Peso da Régua in the heart of the Douro region, we will step off and walk to a local restaurant for lunch.

 Lunch: